anthonyscata/SlidePanel/README.markdown

 ##Misc

-If you pass an element to the plugin that does not currently existin the dom, the plugin will create a default element with the above format.
+If you pass an element to the plugin that does not currently exist in the dom, the plugin will create a default element with the above format.